hperier1998/YnovAndroid1erProjet/README.md

      - Image based questionnaire with 4 possible answer choices.
      - When an answer is submitted, shows if the answer is correct or wrong.
      - A progress bar to see how many questions are left.
+ 6. A fully commented code (functions and lines).

 # Current Issues
 1. The application was changed to function with 'fragments'.